micharbet/CLE/README.md

 more live into plain command line.
 This version was developed in specific armed forces controlled environment and is not publicly available.

- In third version I solved issues with necessity of setup by ingenious way - passing resource file encoded with base64 through a shell variable to the remote system.
+ In third version I removed necessity to setup by ingenious way - passing resource file encoded with base64 through a shell variable to the remote system.
 Result is no setup, no other tweaks on remote site  and no harm to the current environment!
 Whoa!
 The only what you need is working CLE on your workstation that you are using to manage the world :-) You can always use the same and still customizable environment everywhere.
-Encoding `ssg` utility and `cle` managment script into the sinle file was just a nature evolution that enhanced word 'Live'.
+Encoding `ssg`, `suu` utilities and `cle` managment script into the sinle file was just a nature evolution that enhanced word 'Live'.
 The `clerc` resource file now contains a mechanism of multiplication it's own DNA 1) This all with embeded self documentation and ways of customization.

 1) CLE is not a virus :-) all the mutliplication is done in controlled way